List of Cthulhu Mythos deities: Yog-Sothoth

+Yog-Sothoth contains all things at once, like Azathoth, but unlike Azathoth, it is unable to control all things on a massive scale.
+However, it is said that Yog-Sothoth includes knowledge of all things, past, present, and future.
+In this respect, it probably surpasses Azathoth.

 Yog-Sothoth sees all and knows all.
 To "please" this deity could bring knowledge of many things.
 However, like most beings in the mythos, to see it or learn too much about it is to court disaster.
 Some authors state that the favor of the god requires a human sacrifice or eternal servitude.

 According to the genealogy H. P. Lovecraft devised for his characters (later published as "Letter 617" in Selected Letters), Yog-Sothoth is the offspring of the Nameless Mists, which were born of the deity Azathoth.
 Yog-Sothoth mated with Shub-Niggurath to produce the twin deities Nug and Yeb, while Nug sired Cthulhu through parthenogenesis.
 In Lovecraft's short story "The Dunwich Horror", Yog-Sothoth impregnates a mortal woman, Lavinia Whateley, who then gives birth to twin sons: the humanoid Wilbur Whateley and his more monstrous unnamed brother.

 In Anders Fager's short story "Grandmother's Journey", a tribe of dog or wolf-like humans (analog to the "ghouls" of the Lovecraftian mythos) is said to have sacrificed to Yog-Sothoth to become "different".
 In Fager's "Herr Goering's Artifact", Yog-Sothoth is invoked to protect a couple of witches from Father Dagon.

 Yog-Sothoth has some connection to the mysterious Old Ones mentioned in "The Dunwich Horror" (1929), but their nature, their number, and their connection to Yog-Sothoth are unknown.
 Nonetheless, they are probably allied to him in some way, since Wilbur Whateley, the half-human son of Yog-Sothoth, tried to summon them so that they could control Wilbur's more tainted twin and make it reproduce.